open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Exporter.Geneva/README.md

 serialization format to binary protobuf following the schema defined in [OTLP specification](https://github.com/open-telemetry/opentelemetry-proto/blob/v1.1.0/opentelemetry/proto/metrics/v1/metrics.proto).

-When using OTLP format `Account` and `Namespace` are **NOT** required to be set on the `ConnectionString`.
+When using OTLP protobuf encoding `Account` and `Namespace` are **NOT** required to be set on the `ConnectionString`.
 The recommended approach is to use OpenTelemetry Resource instead:

 ```csharp
 using var meterProvider = Sdk.CreateMeterProviderBuilder()